Amazon is bringing Amazon Go’s cashierless system to select Whole Foods stores

 A big appeal of Amazon’s Go stores is the ability to just pick up your groceries and walk out the door without having to wait in a cashier line to pay for your goods.
-Amazon calls this cashier-less technology “Just Walk Out Shopping” and it’s currently found in its Go stores and also in select Amazon Fresh stores.
+Amazon calls this cashierless technology “Just Walk Out Shopping” and it’s currently found in its Go stores and also in select Amazon Fresh stores.
 But soon it will come to another Amazon-owned grocery chain.

 Amazon has announced that beginning in 2022, Just Walk Out Shopping will come to select Whole Foods stores as well.
 Well, to start, it will only be two Whole Foods stores: one in Washington, D.C.’s Glover Park and the second in Sherman Oaks, California.
 As Amazon explains:

-Considering Amazon’s Fresh, Go, and Whole Foods stores have a somewhat symbiotic relationship it’s no surprise that the tech giant is looking to port its cashier-less tech from one brand to the other.
+Considering Amazon’s Fresh, Go, and Whole Foods stores have a somewhat symbiotic relationship it’s no surprise that the tech giant is looking to port its cashierless technology from one brand to the other.
 But Whole Foods has hundreds of locations.
-Can we expect the cashier-less tech to come to more stores?
-For now, Amazon says they’re going to see how the experience works at the first to locations, then “we’ll go from there.”
+Can we expect the cashierless shopping to come to more stores?
+For now, Amazon says it’s going to see how the experience works at the first two locations, then “we’ll go from there.”